Bidar–Hyderabad Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22869 Bidar - Hyderabad Deccan Intercity Express covers the distance of 163 km in 3 hours 35 mins (46 km/hr) & in 4 hours 00 mins as the 17010 Secunderabad Junction - Bidar Intercity Express (41 km/hr).
+The 22869 Bidar - Hyderabad Deccan Intercity Express covers the distance of 163 km in 3 hours 35 mins (46 km/h) and in 4 hours 00 mins as the 17010 Secunderabad Junction - Bidar Intercity Express (41 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 17009 / 10 Bidar - Hyderabad Deccan Intercity Express runs from Bidar via Vikarabad to Hyderabad Deccan.

 Traction

-As the route is going to electrification, a Moula Ali based WDM-3D diesel locomotive pulls the train to its destination.
+As the route is fully electrified, a Lallaguda based WAP-7 electric locomotive pulls the train to its destination.